Scientific Name

 Albucas require sandy, loose soil in full to partial sun to produce their characteristic blooms.
 The plants can grow 3 to 4 feet (90 to 120 cm) tall with a slightly smaller width.
 Good cultivation encourages the removal of the bulb from the outdoors in zones with frost.
 They are not frost-hardy, and cold temperatures can damage the bulb.

-These South African natives look particularly attractive in rock gardens, slopes, and even containers.
+These South African natives look particularly attractive in rock gardens, slopes, and containers.
 The biggest requirement for Albuca care is superior drainage.
-The regions to which they are native are not known for consistent moisture, which means it is drought tolerant once established.
+The regions to which they are native are not known for consistent moisture, which means they are drought-tolerant once established.
 Consistent watering at planting is necessary to mimic the rainy season, but after that, light watering is essential when caring for Albuca.

 Fertilize Albucas annually at installation and in the early spring with good all-purpose bulb food.
 Cut back spent foliage after it yellows and begins to wilt.